ToshioCP/Rake-tutorial-for-beginners-en/sec5.md

 - The definition of `sources` are changed.
 An intermediate file such as "sec_pdf1.md" is created in the `pdf` namespace.
-In the previous Rakefile, the source files are collected with `sources=FileList["sec*.md"]` statement.
-But the statment possibly picks up intermediate files `sec?_pdf.md`.
+The glob pattern `FileList["sec*.md"]` possibly picks up such intermediate files.
-So glob pattern is not appropriate in this version.
-So, the each source file is specified in the arguments of `FileList[]` method.
+Therefore, the each source file is specified in the arguments of `FileList[]` method.
 - A new option `--metadata-file=` is given to Pandoc to import metadata.
-- When creating the PDF, I used an intermediate file such as "sec_pdf1.md" with changed headings.
+- When creating the PDF, intermediate file tasks such as "sec_pdf1.md" are defined.
-Also, changing the heading is defined as a file task action.
+The headings in "sec?.md" is changed in the file task action.
-I used the `gsub` method instead of `gsub!` for string substitution.
+A `gsub` method is used instead of `gsub!` for string substitution.
-Since the return values ​​are different between the both, it is better not to use methods with exclamation.
+Since the return values ​​are different between the both, it is better to use methods without exclamation.
-(It is prone to include bugs because `gsub!` returns `nil` when the replacement does not occur.)
+(Using `gsub!` is prone to include bugs because it returns `nil` when the replacement does not occur.)

 Defining tasks with the same name in different namespaces will not cause name conflicts.
 This works well especially for large projects.

-Give arguments to `rake` like this:
+Rake behaves as follows when it is given the arguments below.

-- `rake` => Both HTML and PDF are created
+- `rake` => Creates both HTML and PDF
-- `rake html:build` => Only HTML is created
+- `rake html:build` => Creates only HTML
-- `rake pdf:build` => Only PDF is created
+- `rake pdf:build` => Creates only PDF
-- `rake clean` => Delete intermediate files
+- `rake clean` => Deletes intermediate files
-- `rake clobber` => Delete all generated files
+- `rake clobber` => Deletes all generated files

 #### The advantage of namespaces

-Namespaces are useful for organizing the contents of large Rakefiles.
+Namespaces are useful for a large Rakefiles and libraries.
-And a large Rakefile can often be split into two or more files.
+When Rakefile becomes very big, it is often split into two or more files.
-Usually, they include one main Rakefile and other libraries.
+Usually, they are one main Rakefile and libraries.
-Namespaces are especially useful in libraries to prevent task names from clashes with the other files.
+If you put a namespace to your library, you don't need to worry about any clashes with the other files.

 On the other hand, a small Rakefile can be fine without namespaces.